 In the South, we’re taught to mind our manners early on, but etiquette plays a large part in a person’s professional success.
 In the business world, "Southern manners" translates to respect for others, a commitment to community and a work-life balance.
-Read Frank Williamson's original column in the Chattanooga Times Free Press' EDGE magazine here.
+Read my new column in the Chattanooga Times Free Press' EDGE magazine here.

 Why Southern Manners Still Matter in the Business World